 3. Bring out the dark paint!

-‘Okay’, I hear you say – ‘Vivien’s utterly lost the plot.
+‘Okay’, I hear you say – ‘Vivien’s lost it.
 She told me to paint my room white, and now she’s telling me to paint it black.
 What gives?!’

 The common belief is that darker colors make a room look smaller because they absorb light instead of reflecting it.
 While this IS true, there is a lot more to it…